SiddeshSambasivam/SiddeshSambasivam/README.md

 ## Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30">

-I am siddesh, currently working as a Software Engineer at [Hypotenuse AI](hypotenuse.ai).
+I am Siddesh, currently working as a software engineer at [Hypotenuse AI](hypotenuse.ai).
+I graduated from Nanyang Technological University in Singapore with a degree in Electrical and Electronic Engineering and a second major in Business.

-I graduated from Nanyang Technological University with a Bachelor’s in Electrical and Electronic Engineering and a second major in Business.
-And completed my final year thesis, “Scientific Machine Learning for Knowledge Discovery”, under Prof. Mao Kezhi, co-supervised by Dr. Feng Yang.
+My final year thesis was on Scientific Machine Learning for Knowledge Discovery, under the supervision of Prof. Mao Kezhi and Dr. Feng Yang.

+I occasionally write about topics that interest me or about projects that I worked on.
+Feel free to drop an email to get in touch!

 ![Siddesh's github stats](https://github-readme-stats.vercel.app/api?username=SiddeshSambasivam&show_icons=true&theme=radical&count_private=true)